marcadam/Yelp/README.md

    - [x] Loading indicator displayed while fetching results.
 - [x] Filter page
    - [ ] Implement a custom switch instead of the default UISwitch.
-   - [x] Distance filter should expand as in the real Yelp app
+   - [x] Distance filter should expand as in the real Yelp app.
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [x] Restaurant detail page
    - [x] Implement the restaurant detail page.